Diabetes Foot Care

 If you have diabetes, taking good care of your feet is important and should be a part of your daily health routine.
-Fungal infections are common in people with diabetes and if left untreated, may lead to more severe foot problems.
+Fungal infections could be common in people with diabetes and, if left untreated, may lead to more severe foot problems.
 For preventative tips click here.

 Managing diabetes can feel like a full-time job, so don’t let athlete’s foot complicate things.
 Educate yourself and follow these tips to prevent athlete’s foot and other foot problems.

 The best way to beat fungus is to avoid it altogether.
 Take control of your foot health with LamisilAF Defense® Spray Powder.
-It is clinically proven to prevent most athlete’s foot while providing relief from symptoms.
-It also absorbs wetness, keeping your feet dry and fungus-free.See LamisilAT® Athlete’s Foot Products
+It is clinically proven to prevent most athlete's foot while providing relief from symptoms.
+It also absorbs wetness, keeping your feet dry and fungus free.

-For more information about living with diabetes, visit the ADA website.
+For more information about living with diabetes, visit the American Diabetes Association website

 Wear clean cotton socks, and change them during the day if feet become sweaty.
 Alternate shoes every day to allow them to dry completely.
 Use LamisilAF Defense® Spray Powder to help absorb wetness.